 NSP Funds can be utilized to assist households up to 120% of the Atlanta Area Median Income (AMI), however some properties are set-aside for households at 50% AMI.
 The 2017 Atlanta AMI* Income Limits, adjusted for household size are listed below.

 * AMI (Area Median Income) is adjusted by household size and published by HUD annually.

 NSP1 & NSP3 UPDATES

 Last Updated 09/2017

 Available NSP Properties

 To view a listing of available NSP properties, click here.

 NSP3 Amendment #1 Public Comment Period

-The City of Atlanta is seeking to amend the NSP3 substantial amendment by revising the NSP3 target areas.
+The City of Atlanta amended the NSP3 substantial amendment by revising the NSP3 target areas.
 To view a copy of the amendment, click here and a copy of the revised maps, click here.
-Any questions or comments regarding amendment #1 to the NSP3 Substantial Amendment should be submitted in writing to Valerie Fountaine, NSP Project Manager by email at email@example.com or by mail to: 68 Mitchell Street, Suite 1200, Atlanta, GA 30303.
-All comments received from September 14, 2012 until noon on October 1, 2012 will be considered.
+Any questions or comments regarding amendment #1 to the NSP3 Substantial Amendment should by mail to: 68 Mitchell Street, Suite 1200, Atlanta, GA 30303.
+All comments that were received from September 14, 2012 until noon on October 1, 2012 were considered.